Darkensan/D-Manager/README.md

 # D-Manager - U. 16.04 - 18.04
 This script is made by an amateur with little knowledge about coding overall.
 It is not designed for normal or advanced user.

-The main intention of this work, was to collect a bunch of commands, making them execute automatically,  and give a more accesible and comfortable experience to the majority of the amateur users as the writer himself feel to be.
+The main intention of this work, was to combine a bunch of commands, making them execute automatically,  and make it a more accesible and comfortable experience to the majority of the amateur users as the writer himself feel to be.

 Starting from the great work made by @Buzzkillb with his guides and scripts, ( arigato gosaimasu Buzzk sensei!!! ), and mixing it with other code found around the net ( thank you google!!! ), made up this work in the hope that it will be helpfull for someone.
-A last and special thanks goes to @manosv, for his patience and support during the development of this project.
+Special thanks goes to @manosv, for his patience and support during the development of this project.
 Thank you m8!!!

 The entire script was written directly from the vps using nano as editor, the commands and functions used are the only one learned so far.
 Will keep updating the script with more functionality and better overall coding language, as soon as i manage to dig more into scripting and unix :).